Cambridge Five: Donald Maclean and Guy Burgess

-Donald Maclean met Guy Burgess as a student at the University of Cambridge in the early 1930s.
+Donald Maclean and Guy Burgess met as students at the University of Cambridge in the early 1930s.
 Both of them being ideologically opposed to capitalism, they were recruited by Soviet intelligence operatives and became undercover agents.
 Maclean began delivering information to the Soviet operatives as a member of the Foreign Office in 1934.
 Burgess also began supplying information from various positions between 1936 and 1944, first as a BBC correspondent, then as an active member of British intelligence, and then finally as a member of the Foreign Office.

 Maclean and Burgess were reportedly seen by their Soviet handlers as "hopeless drunks" as they had a hard time keeping their secret occupations to themselves.
-It is said that one time, while highly intoxicated, Burgess accidentally dropped one of the secret files he had taken from the Foreign Office while leaving a pub, jeopardizing his second identity.
-Maclean was also known to have leaked information about his secret activities to his brother and close friends.
-But although they struggled to keep secrets, that did not stop them from delivering information; Burgess reportedly handed over about 389 top secret documents to the Soviets within the early part of 1945, along with an additional 168 documents in December 1949.
+It is said that Burgess, while leaving a pub highly intoxicated, accidentally dropped one of the secret files he had just taken from the Foreign Office, thereby potentially jeopardizing his secret identity.
+Maclean was also known to have leaked information about his secret activities to his brother and to close friends.
+Although they struggled to keep secrets, that did not stop them from delivering information; Burgess reportedly handed about 389 top secret documents over to the Soviets within the early part of 1945, along with an additional 168 documents in December 1949.

 Between 1934 and 1951, Maclean passed numerous secrets to Moscow.
 The lack of detection was due to the refusal of British intelligence to listen to warnings from the US, "even after the FBI had established that an agent code-named Homer had been operating inside the British embassy in Washington during the war", according to a review of MacLean's biography by Roland Philipps.

 Philby, when he was posted in the British embassy in Washington after the war, learned that American and British authorities were searching for a mole (cryptonym Homer) in the British embassy who was passing information to the Soviets, relying on material uncovered by the Venona project.
 He further learned one of the suspects was Maclean.
 Realizing he had to act fast, he ordered Burgess, who was also on the embassy staff and living with Philby, to warn Maclean in England.
 Burgess was recalled from the US because of "bad behaviour" and, upon reaching London, warned Maclean.